anaconda-distribution/conda_build_dojo/README.md

         ```
         git remote -v
         ```
-4. Build the Docker image.
+4. Build the Docker image (might take ~1 minute).
     ```
     docker build --network=host -t dojo_c3i_linux_64 ./docker_images/c3i-linux-64/
     ```
+    Among other things, the build will install system dependencies (e.g. X11, vim), the latest Miniconda, and conda-build.
 5. Run the Docker container, mounted to the local directory on your host that is the parent to `aggregate` and `conda_build_dojo`.
     ```
     docker run -it --mount 'src=</absolute/path/to/conda_build_dojo_and_aggregate_parent>,target=/home/,type=bind' dojo_c3i_linux_64